 - What Are the Medicaid Application Requirements in Virginia?

 - How to Apply for Medicaid Online in Virginia

 - Where to Apply for Medicaid in Person

 - How to File Medicaid Application Forms via Mail

-- Completing Forms for Medicaid Application by Phone
+- How to Complete Forms for Medicaid Application by Phone

 In order to apply for Medicaid in Virginia, you will need to complete an application and include required identity documents, as well as personal informational requests.
 Virginia Medicaid applications are verified through a digital database in order to guarantee accuracy.

 The first items you need for your application for Medicaid are identity documents.
 Have your Virginia driver’s license, along with your Social Security Number, handy.
 Two major Medicaid application eligibility factors are your residency in the state and your citizenship.
 Therefore, you must also have ready your proof of residency in Virginia and your proof of citizenship (or legal presence) in the U.S.